Display Advertising

 Display advertising is defined as visual ads placed on websites, social media networks, or apps.
 They are typically image, text, or video banner ads that when clicked on, take a user to a website or landing page.
 Display ads are most often found at the top, sides, and/or bottom of websites and apps.

-How do display ads work?
+Display advertising networks: How do they work?

 To launch a display advertising campaign, you need a way to access the publishers (the sites and apps on which your ads will be shown).
 This is usually done via an ad network like Google Display Network, or via a DSP like Criteo.
 Then, you’ll need to create your ads using your in-house design team, or an external partner.